Lord Parker's 'Oliday: Plot

+Regular voice cast

 Production

 The solar station miniature model was designed by special effects assistant Mike Trim.
 "Lord Parker's 'Oliday" also features models, props, music and stock footage from earlier productions.
 The model quayside from which FAB 1 launches onto the sea was recycled from the feature film Thunderbirds Are Go, as was an introductory shot of Tracy Island.
 The episode also re-uses footage from "The Perils of Penelope" and "The Cham-Cham", in addition to models and props from "The Man from MI.5", "End of the Road" and "Sun Probe".
 The puppet that plays Mitchell previously appeared as Captain Ashton in "Alias Mr. Hackenbacker".
 Some of the incidental music was originally composed for the Supercar episode "Amazonian Adventure" and the Stingray's "Tune of Danger".

 Reception

 Rating the episode three out of five, Tom Fox of Starburst magazine writes that while most of the story "ticks along nicely", Parker's reason for holding a bingo game makes "next to no sense".
 Marcus Hearn also questions the logic behind the game, wondering why the hotel is not simply evacuated instead.
 Although Hearn considers the script to be structurally flawed – arguing, for example, that Penelope is underused in the episode's second half – he believes that any deficiencies in the writing are compensated by the comedy scenes, such as the hotel costume party (for which Penelope dresses as Marie Antoinette, with Parker in Renaissance attire).
 He also calls the bingo game scenes a "hilarious spectacle".

 Mark Braxton also praises the episode's comedy, writing that the cheerful Faccini and despairing Bruno make an entertaining double act.
 He singles out a scene in which Penelope, still dressed as Marie Antoinette, "drives" FAB 1 on water, to the astonishment of a man on a cruise yacht.
 Fox calls this scene the best part of the episode.

 On the theme of energy supply, Hearn adds that given how Thunderbirds often highlights the dangers of nuclear power, this episode is "unusually pessimistic" about solar power as a more sustainable alternative.
 Braxton believes that the premise of "Lord Parker's 'Oliday" influenced the Thunderbirds Are Go episode "Ring of Fire", in which a solar collector dish is destabilised by undersea earthquakes and threatens to incinerate a town.